 - Large-sized audit firms are moving to strengthen oversight/assessment bodies by appointing independent third persons to these bodies.
-Furthermore, some of them are enhancing the effectiveness of oversight/assessment bodies and "nomination," "compensation," and "audit" subcommittees by appointing independent third persons as chairs of these bodies (relates to Principle 3). - Many second-tier audit firms have also established oversight/assessment bodies that include independent third persons among their members, but there are challenges with the provision of information to these independent third persons (relates to Principle 3). - With the aim of improving audit quality, audit firms are creating opportunities for dialogue not only with the audit and supervisory boards of audited companies, but also with a broad range of market participants, including institutional investors and analysts.
+Furthermore, some of them are enhancing the effectiveness of oversight/assessment bodies and "nomination," "compensation," and "audit" subcommittees by increasing the proportion of independent third persons of these bodies (relates to Principle 3). - Moreover, some large-sized audit firms have established, separately from oversight/assessment bodies, independent bodies comprising independent third persons, and given them the authority to provide information to independent third persons (relates to Principle 3). - With the aim of improving audit quality, audit firms are creating opportunities for dialogue not only with the audit and supervisory boards of audited companies, but also with a broad range of market participants, including institutional investors and analysts.
 They are also exchanging information internally and organizing joint forums involving multiple audit firms (relates to Principle 5).